Thailand in December – Weather, Best Places & Tips 2026

 • Rain: Almost none

 This side of Thailand has the best beach weather in December.
-It’s hot, sunny, and perfect for island hopping.
+It’s hot, sunny, and perfect for island hopping (like this tour).
 You’ll get great visibility for snorkeling and diving, and calm seas for boat trips.
 This is where I’d go if I wanted a worry-free beach holiday in December.

 An aerial view of a resort on a rocky island.